 To calculate salary change, you measure the difference between the sum of base salary values over two periods of time and divide by the sum of base salaries in the previous time interval.
-Then, multiply this number by 100 for a percentage salary change. sum of base salaries in current time interval - sum of base salaries in previous interval sum of base salaries in previous time interval
+Then, multiply this number by 100 for a percentage salary change.

+sum of base salaries in current time interval sum of base salaries in previous interval sum of base salaries in previous interval

-$$\times 100 = \frac{\% \text{ salary}}{\text{change}}$$
+$$\times$$ 100 = $\frac{\text{% salary}}{\text{change}}$

 You can calculate salary change across the entire company or filter by team, department, or a specific segment or group.
-A low percentage indicates that there were few salary increases among this group, and can impact employee retention.
+A low percentage indicates few salary increases among this group, which can impact employee retention.

-4 Absenteeism rates
+4. Absenteeism rates